Are My Restrictive Covenants Enforceable? Can They Be Reduced Be Negotiated Under My Settlement Agreement?

 This is a complex and constantly changing area of the law and the answer will depend on a number of factors.
-So for example the reasonableness of post termination restrictions is considered at the date they were given to the employee.
-So an employer who gave a very junior employee senior type restrictions at time the employee joined make fail to prove they are enforceable now, even if the employee has by now been promoted to a senior level in the organisation.
+So, for example, the reasonableness of post-termination restrictions is considered on the date they were given to the employee.
+So, an employer who gave a very junior employee senior-type restrictions at a time when the employee joined may make them unenforceable now.
+This is still true even if the employee has by now been promoted to a senior level in the organisation.

 Even where restrictions are enforceable, if clients want to follow you and you have not solicited them to do so, it is sometimes possible to broker a deal with your former employer whereby you pay a percentage of related fees for the remaining period of the restriction in return for you being allowed to take clients.

-If you are considering moving to a competitor, approaching clients of your former employer or if you are thinking of setting up on your own and are concerned about any potential restrictions, call David Greenhalgh on 020 3603 2177.
+David is a recognised expert on restrictive covenants and acted on the groundbreaking case of Sunrise Brokers v Rogers.
+If you are offered a new contract, a settlement agreement , if you are considering moving to a competitor, approaching clients of your former employer or if you are thinking of setting up on your own and are concerned about any potential restrictions, call David Greenhalgh on 020 3603 2177.